Rådhusstræde 7: 18th century

 The two properties were both destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
 The two fire sites were subsequently merged into a single property.
-The present building on the site was constructed in 1797-98 for widow Marie Elisabeth Dircks.
+The present building on the site was constructed in 1797–1798 for widow Marie Elisabeth Dircks.
 It is not clear weather she was already the owner of the property at the time of the 1787 census.
 Her late husband was Boye Boyesen?
-Diriks (1744-80), a ship captain sailintg on the Danish West Indies.
+Diriks (1744–1780), a ship captain sailing in the Danish West Indies.